khraghuvanshi/power-outage/README.md

 | Minnesota    | MRO           | East North Central | warm               | severe weather     |              1740 |      5489594 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  | Night         |

 ### Univariate Analysis
-In my exploratory data analysis, I first plot a scatterplot of the duration and its count to see any outliers and trends.
+In my exploratory data analysis, I first plot a scatterplot of the duration and its count to see any outliers and trends.We can see some outliers where the outage duration was above 60,000.
+There doesn't seem to be much pattern, most points are concentrated at lower outage durations.
 <iframe
   src="assets/out_duration_dist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-We can see some outliers where the outage duration was above 60,000.
-There doesn't seem to be much pattern, most points are concentrated at lower outage durations.
+Then I plotted the proportions of `CAUSE.CATEGORY` to see what causes outages the most.
+We can see that several weather causes the most outages, and islanding causes the least.
 <iframe
   src="assets/out_cause_cat.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Bivariate Analysis
+Initially, I plotted multiple plots using 2 features.
+The most significant ones are as follows:

+I want to see the distribution of `U.S_STATE` and `OUTAGE.DURATION` on average, and if some regions had longer outages compared to others.
+To do this, I first grouped the dataframe by `U.S._STATE` and then calculated the average of `OUTAGE.DURATION`.
+Then I plotted a Geomap.
+We can see that eastern regions have longer outage duration.
+<iframe
+  src="assets/outage_duration_map.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+And so, I grouped the data by  `CLIMATE.REGION` and calculated the average of `OUTAGE.DURATION`.
+Then I plotted a barplot of the average outage duration, and we can see that East North Central region has the highest outage duration.
+<iframe
+  src="assets/clim_reg_bar.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

 ## Assessment of Missingness